Why this matters

 What the discipline looks like

 Twenty-six assumptions live in a single assumptions.yml file, each with a name, base/upside/downside values, source, date sourced, and rationale.
-Both the human-readable assumptions.md and the Excel Assumption_Log sheet are generated from that YAML — there is no second source of truth, and no path for the rendered files to drift out of sync with the model.
+Both the human-readable assumptions.md and the Excel Assumption_Log sheet are generated from that YAML.
+There is no second source of truth, and no path for the rendered files to drift out of sync with the model.

 Provisional rows stay flagged.
 Examples: APAC FX uses USD/CHF as a proxy because country mix is not disclosed; the case study and the Excel sheet both show the flag, not just the YAML.
 The intent is that anyone reading the workbook spots the soft places before being told.